Is Trypophobia Real? How Can EFT Tapping Help?

 • Major depressive disorders

-• Anxiety disorder with symptoms of Generalised Anxiety Disorder (GAD)
+• Anxiety disorders with symptoms of Generalised Anxiety Disorder (GAD)

 • Anxiety in social situations